Buy To Sell Mortgages

 Bridging loans are normally offered for a maximum of 12 months, although longer loan terms may be possible depending on your circumstances.
 They can be set up more quickly than standard mortgages which have to fit into the cycle of review and approval of their underwriters.

-Use our bridging loan calculator below to get a quick cost estimate.
+Use our bridging loan calculator to get a quick cost estimate.

 What Are The Eligibility Criteria for a Buy to Sell Mortgage?